-Sareum is one of five companies developing TYK2 inhibitors in autoimmune disease and the only one known to be currently targeting a specific cancer indication.
-TYK2 is a member of the Janus family (which also includes JAK1, 2 & 3) of non-receptor tyrosine kinases.
-TYK2 has been shown to play an important role in the signalling of type I interferons, as well as IL-12 and IL-23, via phosphorylation of downstream STATs, and hence inhibition of its activity can switch off production of pro-inflammatory cytokines.
+Sareum is one of five companies developing TYK2 (Tyrosine kinase 2) inhibitors in autoimmune disease and the only one known to be currently targeting a specific cancer indication.
+TYK2 is a member of the Janus Kinase family (which also includes JAK1, 2 & 3) of non-receptor tyrosine kinases.
+TYK2 has been shown to play an important role in the signalling of type I interferons (a large subgroup of interferon proteins that help regulate the activity of the immune system), as well as IL-12 and IL-23, via phosphorylation of downstream STATs (signal transducer and activator of transcription proteins), and hence inhibition of its activity can switch off production of proinflammatory cytokines.

-Two products in this putative TYK2i class are in mid/late clinical stage trials - Bristol-Myers Squibb (BMS-986165) and Pfizer (PF-06700841).
+Two products in this TYK2i (Tyrosine kinase 2 inhibitor) class are in mid/late clinical stage trials - Bristol-Myers Squibb (BMS-986165) and Pfizer (PF-06700841).
 BMS has two registration trials underway in psoriasis and both companies have multiple mid-stage studies underway in other indications including systemic lupus erythematosus (SLE), Crohn's and ulcerative colitis (UC), psoriasis/psoriatic arthritis and vitiligo.
-Pfizer also has a topical version of its molecule in mid-stage studies for psoriasis.
+Pfizer also has a topical version (one that is applied to a particular place on or in the body) of its molecule in mid-stage studies for psoriasis.

-It is notable that in connection with its recently completed merger with Celgene, BMS elected to retain BMS986165 and divest Otezla - an approved oral treatment for psoriasis with blockbuster sales - in order to meet US anti-trust requirements, suggesting the high perceived value of its compound.
+It is notable that in connection with its recently completed merger with Celgene, Bristol-Myers Squibb (BMS) elected to retain BMS986165 and divest Otezla - an approved oral treatment for psoriasis with blockbuster sales - in order to meet US anti-trust requirements, suggesting the high perceived value of its compound.